swati-shahi/Daisy---Voice-Assistant/README.md

 6) Time & Date: Get the current date and time at any time.

-7 )Tell Jokes: Daisy can tell jokes to lighten up your mood.
+7) Tell Jokes: Daisy can tell jokes to lighten up your mood.